 The seat also doesn’t recline a lot so while it works for older kids, it’s not very suitable for small ones who need more reclined positions.
 There’s also no peekaboo window in the canopy.

 But… don’t give up just yet if your baby is small.
 Cybex Libelle does have a possibility of a car seat attachment!
 You would have to unhook the back seat to install a car seat, but the good news is that it fits Cybex Cloud Q car seat which is the best on the market as it reclines.
-The car seat adapter is easy to install and stroller can fold with adapter attached.
+The car seat adapter is easy to install and stroller can fold with the adapter attached.

 But, Libelle comes with an adjustable built-in footrest – a very unique feature for travel strollers.
 It’s material-based because it folds in half, but it’s enough to stay up.